bretton/api-connectors/Cribnotes.md

 curl -s "http://localhost:4444/trade?/bucketed?symbol=XBTUSD"
 ```

-which returns the expected JSON as follows:
+which returns the expected JSON as follows, with a long list:
 ```
 [
   {